bolmos-o/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/README.md

 The topologies use the Docker images alpine:latest and frrouting/frr:latest, which correspond to Alpine 3.16 and frr 8.1 at the time of writing.

+The configuration files correspond to the /etc/network/interfaces file for every node.

 This is a [42](https://42.fr/en/homepage/) project.

 ## References